Xrey995/ai-rapi/README_EN.md

 > **Context Window (32 768 tokens)** — combined limit for a single API call: all conversation messages (system prompt + history + current request) and the model response must not exceed this value in total.
 Enforced at the gateway level by the Token Limit Validator before forwarding to the provider.
 >
 > **Max Response (16 384 tokens)** — the `max_tokens` value the gateway declares in `/v1/models` and advertises to AI agents (Kilo Code, Cursor, Claude Code, Continue) for automatic context management.
-Twice the limit of GPT-4o (16 384) and four times that of Anthropic Claude 3.5 (8 192).
+Twice the limit of Anthropic Claude 3.5 (8 192) and equal to OpenAI GPT-4o (16 384).
 Can be overridden in the request body.

 ---